decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 The two words play well together and bridge the divide:

 - **Revolutionary** - adds excitement, accurately describes the technology and the project culture.
-- **Institution** - adds weight, builds a sense of long term commitment, alludes to governance and strong fundamental assurances.
+- **Institution** - adds weight, builds a sense of long term commitment, alludes to governance, capital formation and strong fundamental assurances.

 Together they offer a succinct and relatable proposition that feels cogent with the existing community, differentiates with Bitcoin and can connect to those inside crypto whilst also being relatable to those outside.